OSLC/developing-oslc-applications/_harp/iotp_adaptor/authentication.md

 When a client app has a friend relationship to a server app, it can make requests of that server app, utilizing the agreed upon consumer key for request authentication.
 These requests are directional - the consumer is the client making the request, and the friend app that provided the consumer key is the server responding to the request.
 That means the consumer/client can make OSLC creation/selection dialog request, can query resources or GET resource previews of resources managed by the server with the consumer key.
 Bidirectional server-to-server interactions require a friend to be added to both servers.

 A consumer key/secret pair is essentially a login account for an application.
-If a functional user is associated with the consumer key, consuming apps can use an Authorization header with the consumer key and secret directly to access protected resources.
+If a functional user is associated with the consumer key, consuming apps can use an OAuth Authorization header with the consumer key and secret to access protected resources using [One-legged OAuth](http://oauthbible.com/#oauth-10a-one-legged).
 The consumer app is interacting as the functional user.
-If the functional user has administration privileges, then the application has administrative privileges.
+Note that the functional user has administration privileges, providing the application with administrative privileges.
 So the fact that a consumer key can be created via a REST service means there needs to be some protection so the system administrators can confirm that it was really intended to be created, and not created by a hacker or rogue agent.
 This is why creation of a consumer key requires an administrator to activate a provisional key.

 The OAuth spec does not address how client credentials (consumer key and secret) are created, meaning implementations can do whatever they want - it is outside the scope of the specification.